Functional Approximation Methods for Differentially Private Distribution Estimation: Background

 In this work, we focus on the problem of estimating a cumulative distribution function from observations of a random variable.
-Accurate CDF estimation under privacy constraints is crucial in many applications, and several techniques have been developed to achieve this goal while preserving differential privacy.
-Two commonly employed methods for differentially private CDF estimation are Histogram Queries (HQ) and Adaptive Quantiles (AQ)~\cite{mckenna2021estimating}.
-Both of these methods fall under the category of output perturbation techniques, where noise is introduced to the output to ensure privacy.
+Accurate CDF estimation under privacy constraints is crucial in many applications, and various techniques have been developed to achieve this goal while preserving differential privacy.
+Existing approaches can be broadly categorized into histogram-based methods, hierarchical tree-based methods, and quantile-based methods.
+These methods typically introduce noise into data-dependent representations, such as histogram counts, hierarchical structures, or estimated quantiles, to achieve differential privacy.
+In our evaluation, we compare our methods with three representative baselines from these categories: